jonkchan/SQL-Practice/README.md

 ### What is SQL?

 - Structured Query Language (SQL) is a domain specific language used in programming and designed for managed data held in relational database management
-- It is particularly useful in handling STRUCTURED data, i.e. data incorporating rleations among entities and variables
+- It is particularly useful in handling STRUCTURED data, i.e. data incorporating relations among entities and variables

 ### Key Terms (_Simplified_):